vb64/vb64.github.io/wallet-pay/medium.com.md

 To ensure that the payment of an invoice was made, WalletPay provides two options:

--   periodic polling of the account status [account status](https://docs.wallet.tg/pay/#tag/Order/operation/getPreview)
+-   periodic polling of the [invoice status](https://docs.wallet.tg/pay/#tag/Order/operation/getPreview)
 -   [POST request](https://docs.wallet.tg/pay/#section/Webhook) at the `https` address you specified in your WalletPay dashboard (webhook in terms of WalletPay)

 I used the second option.
 The webhook handler code could look like this.